If you are preparing and selling food to the public you will require a registration certificate.

 Under the new Food Act, Notices of Registration are non-transferrable.
-If you want to take over an existing food business you will need to complete an Application for registration.
+If you want to take over an existing food business you will need to complete a NEW Application for registration.
 Refer to Registering a food business above.

 Once you have filled out your application

 Please bring your completed application form to Upper Hutt City Council for processing, please note the application fee will need to be paid on application.